AnthonyZJiang/PancakeSwap-Monitor/README.md

 - Ask all your users to search and start the chat channel with user_msg_bot
 - (optional) Ask your admin to search and start the chat channel with admin_msg_bot
 - Run `main.py`

+## Messages

+- Admin bot will push a message whenever Pancakeswap updates its database and the bot captures the update.
+Normally, the database is updated every 5 minutes.
+- Admin bot will push all exceptions.
+- User bot will push a message whenever a new token is available on Pancakeswap.

 ## Changelog
 See [CHANGELOG](CHANGELOG.md) for details.